sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 ### Editing STUDY datasets
 Selecting an individual dataset from the
-<span style="color: brown">Datasets</span> menu allows editing individual
+<span style="color: brown">Datasets</span> menu item allows editing individual
 datasets in a *STUDY*.

-Note, however, that creating new datasets or removing datasets will also remove the *STUDY* from memory since the study must remain consistent with datasets loaded in memory (here, however, EEGLAB will prompt you to save the *STUDY** before it is deleted).
+Note, however, that creating new datasets or removing datasets will also remove the *STUDY* from memory since the study must remain consistent with datasets loaded in memory (EEGLAB will prompt you to save the *STUDY* before it is deleted).

 ### Reviewing the STUDY design

-Another [section of the tutorial](/tutorials/10_Group_analysis/working_with_study_designs.html) describes *STUDY* designs in detail but use different tutorial data.
+Another [section of the tutorial](/tutorials/10_Group_analysis/working_with_study_designs.html) describes *STUDY* designs in detail, but it uses a different tutorial dataset.
 Our design is simple here, with only two conditions.

 To edit the STUDY design, select the second STUDY menu item <span style="color: brown">Study → Select/Edit study design(s)</span>.